Zac Houston

-Zachary Matthew Houston (born November 30, 1994) is an American professional baseball pitcher who is a free agent.
+Zachary Matthew Houston (born November 30, 1994) is an American former professional baseball pitcher.

 Career

 Amateur career

 Houston attended Poplarville High School in Poplarville, Mississippi, and Mississippi State University, where he played college baseball for the Mississippi State Bulldogs.
 In 2015, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

 Detroit Tigers

 Houston was drafted by the Detroit Tigers in the 11th round, with the 325th overall selection, of the 2016 Major League Baseball draft.

-Houston signed with Detroit and spent his first professional season with the Connecticut Tigers and West Michigan Whitecaps, going a combined 2-0 with a 0.30 ERA in 20 relief appearances between both teams.
-He pitched 2017 with West Michigan and the Lakeland Flying Tigers where he pitched to a combined 0-1 record and 2.17 ERA in 58 total relief innings pitched.
+Houston signed with Detroit and spent his first professional season with the Connecticut Tigers and West Michigan Whitecaps, going a combined 2–0 with a 0.30 ERA in 20 relief appearances between both teams.
+He pitched 2017 with West Michigan and the Lakeland Flying Tigers where he pitched to a combined 0–1 record and 2.17 ERA in 58 total relief innings pitched.
 After the season he played in the Arizona Fall League.
 He started 2018 with the Erie SeaWolves and was promoted to the Toledo Mud Hens during the season.
 Houston finished the year with a 1.63 ERA across 46 games for both affiliates.

 Houston split the 2019 season back with Erie and Toledo, accumulating a 7–2 record and 4.53 ERA with 68 strikeouts across 40 total games.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Houston returned to action in 2021, appearing in only 7 games for West Michigan and the rookie–level Florida Complex League Tigers.
 In 2022, he once again played for Erie and Toledo, accumulating a 2–7 record and 5.47 ERA with 88 strikeouts and 4 saves across 48 contests.
 Houston elected free agency following the season on November 10, 2022.